Sex Discrimination, Harassment, Misconduct and Retaliation: Title IX at Washington and Lee University

 The Title IX Coordinator is:

-- Responsible for oversight of the investigation and resolution of all reports of sexual harassment, sexual assault, stalking and relationship violence involving students, staff and faculty;
+- Responsible for oversight of the investigation and resolution of all reports of sexual harassment, sexual assault, sexual exploitation, stalking and relationship violence involving students, staff and faculty;

 - Knowledgeable and trained in University policies and procedures and relevant state and federal laws;